electronsandstuff/ParetoBench/README.md

+# Parameter Naming Conventions.
+To help standardize the code in this package, the following naming convention is used for parameters.

+Some names are reservered for specific purposes.
+These are the following.
+ - `n`: The dimension of the input vector to the problem, ie the number of decision variables.
+ - `m`: The number of objectives.

+Remaining parameters should be named as close as possible to the name given in the paper defining them.
+The parameters should follow the PEP 8 naming scheme.

+Sometimes these requirements will give a different name for parameters than what is used in the paper defining them.
+In these cases, the changes should always be documneted in the class with what parameter corresponds to what name in the literature.

 # "Single Line" Serialization and Deserialization of Problems
 Sometimes it is useful to be able to specify problems with all of their parameters in a short single line string.
 Examples of applications include defining problems for testing optimizers in a config file, referring to problems in log files, and saving problems along with all parameters in file formats.
 To support this need, ParetoBench includes a simple serialization/deserialization format for problem parameters as well as a standard format for writing the problem's name and list of parameters into a single line string.